Books: Mouse Scouts and Mouse Scouts Make A Difference

 The Mouse Scout books are probably not going to work for everyone.
 But for my daughter and me, they hit just the right note, a fun mix of fantasy (little creatures in a bigger world) and reality (getting scout badges and learning to work together in teams, etc.).
 I think this will be a nice addition to the ranks of early chapter book series.
 While the Mouse Scouts are girls, I don't see why you couldn't try them on boys, too.
 There's not much that's unique to the mice being girls - the books are more about their bravery and determination than their gender.

 The last page of each book includes a table showing 16 Mouse Scout patches, including the ones depicted in the first two books.
 My daughter is very much hoping that there will be 14 more books in this series.
 Knowing about publication lead times, I fear that by the time many other books are published, my daughter's interest will have waned.
 But the Mouse Scout series is going to be a great fit for the next generation of new young scouts.
 Recommended for home or library purchase.

 Publisher: Knopf Books for Young Readers (@RandomHouseKids)

-Publication Date: January 6, 2015
+Publication Date: January 5, 2016

-Source of Book: Review copy from the publisher
+Source of Book: Review copies from the publisher

-© 2015 by Jennifer Robinson of Jen Robinson's Book Page.
+© 2016 by Jennifer Robinson of Jen Robinson's Book Page.
 All rights reserved.
 You can also follow me @JensBookPage or at my Growing Bookworms page on Facebook.
 This site is an Amazon affiliate, and purchases made through affiliate links (including linked book covers) may result in my receiving a small commission (at no additional cost to you).